We educate leaders for Science, Medicine and Business!

 CAVER 3.0: A Tool for Analysis of Transport Pathways in Dynamic Protein Structures

-Chovancova, E., Pavelka, A., Benes, P., Strnad, O., Brezovsky, J., Kozlikova, B., Gora, A., Sustr, V., Klvana, M., Medek, P., Biedermannova, L., Sochor, J., Damborsky, J., 2012, PLoS Computational Biology 8: e1002708.
+Chovancova, E., Pavelka, A., Benes, P., Strnad, O., Brezovsky, J., Kozlikova, B., Gora, A., Sustr, V., Klvana, M., Medek, P., Biedermannova, L., Sochor, J., Damborsky, J., 2012, PLOS Computational Biology 8: e1002708.

 Tunnels and channels facilitate the transport of small molecules, ions and water solvent in a large variety of proteins.
 CAVER is a software tool widely used for the identification and characterization of transport pathways in static macromolecular structures.
 A new version of CAVER was developed enabling automatic analysis of tunnels and channels in large ensembles of protein conformations.
 CAVER 3.0 implements new algorithms for the calculation and clustering of pathways.
-The software is freely available as a multiplatform command-line application at http://www.caver.cz.
+The software is freely available as a multiplatform command-line application at https://www.caver.cz.

 Enantioselectivity of Haloalkane Dehalogenases and its Modulation by Surface Loop Engineering

 Prokop, Z., Sato, Y., Brezovsky, J., Mozga, T., Chaloupkova, R., Koudelakova, T., Jerabek, P., Stepankova, V., Natsume, R., Leeuwen, J. G. E., Janssen, D. B., Florian, J., Nagata, Y., Senda, T., Damborsky, J., 2010, Angewandte Chemie International Edition 49: 6111-6115.